abayomi2/aws_repo/README.md

 Testing new triggers

-Still testing building trigger using ngrok
+Still testing trigger using ngrok

 Still testing